Updated: Aug 24

 The man above can ask his boss directly, find he is to be terminated and begin a job search today.
 The woman, rather than dragging out a failing relationship, can free herself to find the right guy, and facing the car, the roof and those chest pains is better than not—always.

-Note - We never tell ourselves a story about 'how it is' when we agree with our reality -- never -- there is just no need for one.
+Note - When we agree with our reality, we never tell ourselves a story about 'how it is' - never

 The problem is that our stories are so much a part of us, it can be difficult to realize when we are telling ourselves one.